 When you're craving baked potatoes, you want them now—not after an hour or more of baking.
 Instead of waiting and waiting, stick a nail through the center of each one.
-That doesn’t mean that you should run to the tool shed and grab a handful of construction nails.
 Potato nails are made from sturdy aluminum or stainless steel, and are specifically designed for cooking potatoes quicker than the average spud -- 15 to 20 minutes faster on average.
 Use these instructions to get your favorite side on the table fast.

 Poking Them Through